-Brian Cooley returns to the Jackrabbit coaching staff in 2013-14 for a seventh season overall, his fifth as an assistant coach after working two seasons on the SDSU bench as a graduate assistant.
+Brian Cooley returns to the Jackrabbit coaching staff in 2014-15 for an eighth season overall, his sixth as an assistant coach after working two seasons on the SDSU bench as a graduate assistant.

 Cooley serves as the Jackrabbits recruiting coordinator, as well as being involved in all aspects of the program, including game preparation, practice planning and leading the guards in player development workouts.

-During his tenure as assistant coach, the Jackrabbits posted an 85-46, including a 52-18 mark the past two seasons that resulted in three straight postseason appearances, including back-to-back Summit League Tournament championships and NCAA tournament berths in 2012 and 2013, with a College Basketball Invitational bid in 2014.
+During his tenure as assistant coach, the Jackrabbits posted a 104-59 overall record, including a 71-31 mark the past three seasons that resulted in three straight postseason appearances, including back-to-back Summit League Tournament championships and NCAA tournament berths in 2012 and 2013, with a College Basketball Invitational bid in 2014.

 The 2011-12 Jackrabbits made history across the board, winning the Summit League Tournament championship and earning the program’s first ever Division I NCAA Tournament berth, where the Jacks fell to Baylor in the second round.
 Season highlights include a win at Pac 12 champion Washington and finishing with a school best 44 RPI en route to a 27-win season, which ties the school record.

 The 2012-13, Jackrabbits won both the regular season and post season Summit League championships before losing to Michigan in the second round of the NCAA Tournament.
-The 25-10 record includes a perfect 13-0 mark at Frost Arena, extending the nation’s longest home winning streak to 30 games.
+The 25-10 record includes a perfect 13-0 mark at Frost Arena that extended the nation’s longest home winning streak to 30 games.
 The season also includes a win at Mountain West champion New Mexico, helping the Jackrabbits finish the season ranked 18th in the collegeinsider.com mid-major poll.

 Before taking over as the teams’ recruiting coordinator, Cooley served as the program’s academic coordinator, helping the Jackrabbits to a 3.0 or better team grade point average from 2010-13, as well as helping the Jackrabbits earn 19 spots on the Summit League Academic All-League Team and a pair of CoSIDA Academic All-District selections during that span.

 Cooley came to South Dakota State after working as an assistant under Jason Ryan at Bellevue East High School in Bellevue, Neb., in 2006-07.